 To grow and be able to generate revenue, businesses want to release their updated products as quickly as they can.
 They realize how delays can cause revenues to dip so they do not want to wait for even a 3-4 months.
 Right now, the developers are disconnected from the business needs.
 It is essential for the developers to align themselves with the business needs.

-Businesses find IT terminology and systems complex and with new things getting added all the time, it is even more difficult to keep a track.
+Businesses find IT terminologies and systems complex and with new things getting added all the time, it is even more difficult to keep a track.
 For instance, companies were just getting used to websites when the mobile platform arrived with its applications.
 Multiple environments add to testing complexities.
 Companies want testing teams to test every product and meet their needs.
 Whether it is done manually or through automated testing tools does not concern them.

 For a business it is important to understand the trade-off between risk, effort, resources, and automations.
 Some of these answers are found with testing.
 The first generation of manual testing with efficiency tools lead to script based testing and thereafter up to 20-50% automation.
 What is needed today is a holistic automation test strategy with managing test automation, test data management etc.